The MVI Team

 Melanie's enthusiasm and inviting character are infectious, be it to host guests, nurture plants, or engage with the local community.
 Melanie holds a double-degree in tourism development in mountain areas with a focus on intercultural management and sustainability.
-Born in Switzerland, she travelled the world, lived and worked in Brazil, then moved to South Tirol where she currently works as CSR Specialist at the Oberalp Group, an international group of mountain sports brands.
+Born in Switzerland, she travelled the world, lived and worked in Brazil, then moved to South Tirol where she worked as CSR Specialist at the Oberalp Group, an international group of mountain sports brands.
 Melanie is currently subscribed at the Alpine Permaculture Academy in the Alps (Permakultur Akademie im Alpenraum, PIA) to gain the international Diploma of Applied Permaculture Design, and studies a Master program in "Sustainable Food Systems" at the Center of Alternative Technology, Wales, UK.

 Reinold Luthe is a self-made man with a magnitude of experiences in practical matters and life as such.
 Originally trained as a locksmith in the coalmines of the Ruhr area, he flipped the coin, studied philosophy and theology and lived in a French monastery.
 Feeling limited by those worldviews, he soon went back to university where he met his partner.
 Together they raised two kids.
 Reinold became a school director for a total of 20 years.
 During this time he explored the industry as lead engineer in an aluminum wheels firm, co-started a metal recycling company, together with his wife built three houses and co-built two more.
 Reinold innovates practical solutions during night time enlightenments and only returns from his workshop when things are done.
 After work he likes to spend time with his wife, grown-up kids and grand kids, to dive into quantum physics talks with a friend and a good red wine.

 Anna is an expert for permaculture, and for sustainability in the sports and textile industry.
 She temporary left her basecamp in Munich to spend the summer 2017 in Ostana, and help to kick start the MVI permaculture system at 1500m asl.